By ZEINA KARAM, DARIA LITVINOVA and YURAS KARMANAU

 “As you can see, it is getting very crowded here, and it is not easy to find a place to sit or to sleep,” he added, speaking on condition of anonymity because he feared reprisals.
 “But it is much better than staying in the forest.”

-The man said that everyone in the warehouse “has spent a lot of money to come here and they don’t want to go back.”
+Everyone in the warehouse “has spent a lot of money to come here and they don’t want to go back,” he said.

-Amid the border tensions between Warsaw and Minsk, the war of words has drawn in the EU and Belarus ally Russia as well.
+Amid the border tensions, the war of words has drawn in the EU and Belarus ally Russia as well.

-EU Union Commissioner for Home Affairs Ylva Johansson accused Belarus of engaging in “an act of state-sponsored migrant smuggling” and said sanctions and stopping flights to Minsk that carry migrants were “our most effective tools in this struggle.”
+EU Union Commissioner for Home Affairs Ylva Johansson accused Belarus of engaging in “an act of state-sponsored migrant smuggling” and said sanctions and stopping flights to Minsk carrying migrants were “our most effective tools in this struggle.”

-Foreign ministers of the G-7 group of leading industrialized countries also condemned “the Belarus regime’s orchestration of irregular migration across its borders” in a statement Thursday.
+Foreign ministers of the G-7 group of leading industrialized countries also condemned “the Belarus regime’s orchestration of irregular migration across its borders.”

-Eismont said the fact that hundreds were leaving Belarus shows that the government is keeping its part of the bargain.
+Natalya Eismont, a spokeswoman for Lukashenko, said the fact that hundreds left Belarus shows the government is keeping its part of the bargain.
 The rest are “categorically refusing to fly, but we will work on it,” she said.

-Earlier this week, according to Eismont, Lukashenko proposed to German Chancellor Angela Merkel that the EU could open a “humanitarian corridor” to allow 2,000 migrants to head to Germany, while Belarusian authorities try to get the other 5,000 to return to their home countries.
+Lukashenko had proposed to German Chancellor Angela Merkel that the EU could open a “humanitarian corridor” to allow 2,000 migrants to head to Germany, while Belarusian authorities try to get the other 5,000 to return home, Eismont said.

-German Interior Minister Horst Seehofer said in Warsaw that suggestions that Germany would be ready to receive some 2,000 migrants is “false information.”
+But German Interior Minister Horst Seehofer said in Warsaw that suggestions Germany would be ready to receive 2,000 migrants is “false information.”

-Following a call between Merkel and Lukashenko on Tuesday, her office stressed the need for humanitarian assistance and for the migrants’ safe return home.
+Following a call Tuesday between Merkel and Lukashenko, her office stressed the need for humanitarian assistance and for the migrants’ safe return home.